IDuxFE/archive/Contributing.en.md

 order: 11
 ---

-This guide will guild you how to contribute to `@idux-archive`.
+This guide will guild you how to contribute to `@idux/archive`.
 Please take a fill minutes to read this guide before you open an issue or pull request.

 ## Code of conduct